pingboat/moileon/content/blog/2025-08-17-slow-fashion-and-the-rise-of-the-gold-collar-class-in-india.md

 ---
-title: SLOW FASHION AND THE RISE OF THE GOLD COLLAR CLASS IN INDIA.
+title: THE RISE OF THE GOLD COLLAR CLASS IN INDIA.
 date: ""
 ---
 Atlas of Affluence.